About the Journal

 7. neither uses nor communicates to others the content of an article, rejected or not yet published, without the explicit consent of the Author.

-8. works, if necessary, together with the Authors to ensure that amendments and clarifications are published through adequate channels and has a duty to act promptly in case of errors and misconducts, both proven and alleged.
+8. works, if necessary, together with the Authors to ensure that amendments and clarifications are published through adequate channels, allowing the publicity of the debate following the publication, and has a duty to act promptly in case of errors and misconducts.
 This duty extends to both published and unpublished papers.
-In case such as errors in articles or in the publication process, fraudulent publication or plagiarism, appropriate steps will be taken, following the recommendations, guidelines and flowcharts from COPE (https://publicationethics.org/retraction-guidelines ).
-Corrections will happen with due prominence, including the publication of an erratum (errors from the publication process), corrigendum (errors from the Author(s)) or, in the most severe cases, the retraction of the affected work.
-Retracted papers will be retained online, and they will be prominently marked as a retraction in all online versions, including the PDF, for the benefit of future readers.
+In these cases, appropriate steps will be taken, following the recommendations, guidelines and flowcharts from COPE (https://publicationethics.org/retraction-guidelines).

 Relations with the reviewers